Nep-Timeline/Telegram-AntiRecall/README.md

 ## FAQ

 ### Which telegram client are supported?
-Official, Plus Messenger, Nagram, Nnngram, NekoX, Nekogram (No Test Apk), NekoLite, Exteragram, Forkgram
+Official, Plus Messenger, Nagram, Nnngram, NekoX, Nekogram (No Test Apk), NekoLite, Exteragram, Forkgram, Cherrygram

 ### Which telegram client will not be supported?
 Nullgram (You can use Nnngram)